Travel to Peru as a Teen: Discover the Rugged Beauty and Adventure Opportunities

 Students pause for a photo during one of the 2021 Andes to Amazon programs.

-That gungho nature was matched by their enthusiasm to ensure they were making a difference.
+That gung-ho nature was matched by their enthusiasm to ensure they were making a difference.
 Trujillo said the students asked questions about how they were helping, allowing her to explain the need for such infrastructure in these regions.

 Their eagerness may have been enhanced by the general joy of being able to travel again.
-Whatever the weather or the challenges they faced, the students relished being out and about in the wider world again – leading them to describe the programs as “amazing,” “exceptional,” and a “fabulous experience despite Covid.”
+Whatever the weather or the challenges they faced, the students relished being out and about in the wider world again – leading them to describe the programs as “amazing,” “exceptional,” and a “fabulous and unforgettable experience despite Covid.”

 Hear from Rustic Alumna, Molly Caffry, who explored Peru this past summer: